-Korngut, other Democrats back Lucide for Atlantic County Clerk
+Korngut, other Democrats back Lucide for Atlantic County clerk

-Lucide is challenging incumbent Democratic Atlantic County Clerk Ed McGettigan in the May primary.
-McGettigan has been criticized for sending the wrong ballots to 554 voters in Hamilton Township, affecting the District 3 commissioner race.
+Lucide is challenging incumbent Democrat Ed McGettigan in the May primary.
+McGettigan has been criticized for sending the wrong ballots to 554 voters in Hamilton Township, affecting the District 3 commissioner race between Thelma Witherspoon and Andrew Parker.
 A judge ruled a special election must be held for that seat as a result.

-“Mico has the intelligence, passion, and common sense necessary to make the County Clerk’s Office work for all residents of Atlantic County,” said Korgnut in a campaign press release.
+“Mico has the intelligence, passion and common sense necessary to make the County Clerk’s Office work for all residents of Atlantic County,” Korgnut said in a campaign news release.
 “People are hungry for the kind of fresh, bold ideas and ethical leadership that he brings.”

-The other Democrats who announced support for Lucide on Tuesday include 2018 Congressional candidate Tanzie Youngblood, of Woolwich in Gloucester County; 2019 Assembly candidate in the state's 9th legislative district Wayne Lewis, of Galloway Township; and community activist Irvin Moreno, according to a Lucide campaign press release.
+The other Democrats who announced support for Lucide on Tuesday include 2018 congressional candidate Tanzie Youngblood, of Woolwich Township in Gloucester County; 2019 Assembly candidate Wayne Lewis, of Galloway Township; and community activist Irvin Moreno, according to the release.

+The Atlantic County Clerk sent a batch of incorrect ballots on Oct.
+19 to 554 voters in Hami…

 Lucide, a lifelong Atlantic County resident and IT professional, has said he would make the clerk's office focus more on educating voters, especially those from communities with traditionally low turnout rates.

-He has also worked to eliminate the “county line” ballot design that he says allows county political bosses to give their favorite candidates first row placement on the ballot, which provides a huge advantage in getting elected.
+He also has worked to eliminate the “county line” ballot design that he says allows county political bosses to give their favorite candidates first row placement on the ballot, which provides those candidates with a huge advantage in getting elected.

 He has joined a lawsuit suing McGettigan and several other clerks in the state to stop the practice.

-Lucide is holding his first campaign fundraiser at 7 p.m.
-February 26, hosted by Korgnut.
-The virtual fundraiser will also include a Q&A with the candidate.
-More information about Lucide and his platform can be found at: www.lucideforclerk.com/ .
+Lucide will hold his first campaign fundraiser at 7 p.m.
+Friday, hosted by Korngut.
+The virtual fundraiser will include a Q&A with the candidate.

 On the Republican side, Hammonton Councilman Joe Giralo has announced he will run for county clerk.